≡ Menu

 Now if after reading this article…

-You do feel that the Chesapeake Bay Retriever might just be the “perfect’ dog for you, we would encourage you to check out the American Kennel Club (AKC) website to get a list of reputable breeders for this dog in your area so that you can improve your chances of getting a health “pup” for your family.
+Suppose you feel the Chesapeake Bay Retriever might just be the “perfect’ dog for you.
+In that case, we will encourage you to check out the American Kennel Club (AKC) website to get a list of reputable breeders for this dog in your area to improve your chances of getting a health “pup” for your family.

 Because remember…

-That Puppy Farming is big business in the US, this is why we here at IndulgeYourPet always advice folks to avoid:
+That Puppy Farming is big business in the US, and this is why we here at IndulgeYourPet always advise folks to avoid:

-• Buy from a store or breeder that offers multiple types of dog from the same location.
+• Buy from a store or breeder that offers multiple types of dogs from the exact location.

-• Do not buy from a breeder that cannot introduce you to the dogs parents, produce paperwork or that presents puppies that seem dirty or malnourished.
+• Do not buy from a breeder that cannot introduce you to the dog’s parents, produce paperwork, or present puppies that seem dirty or malnourished.

-• And to be sure to report any “suspicious” breeders that you may encounter in your searches.
+• And to report any “suspicious” breeders you may encounter in your searches.

-To the last thing that we wanted to discuss which is the possibility of purchasing a pet insurance policy.
-It always amazes us here at IndulgeYourPet just how much time folks will spend researching a “type” of dog without doing any research on a pet insurance policy which would be able to protect their loved one in the event of an illness or injury.
+This brings us to the last thing we wanted to discuss, which is the possibility of purchasing a pet insurance policy.
+It always amazes us here at IndulgeYourPet just how much time folks will spend researching a “type” of dog without researching a pet insurance policy that could protect their loved one in the event of an illness or injury.

 Now will a pet insurance policy…

-Be right for everyone?
-No probably not, but until you know what it “will” and “won’t” cover and what it will COST, how can you possibly know if purchasing a pet insurance policy is a good “fit” for you?
+Be suitable for everyone?
+No, probably not, but until you know what it “will” and “won’t” cover and what it will COST, how can you possibly know if purchasing a pet insurance policy is a good “fit” for you?

 This is why…